adityatrips/usHub/README.md

 ## Overview

-UsHub is a personalized application designed especially for Anjali Singh.
+UsHub is a personalized application designed especially for my girlfriend, ***Anjali Singh***.
 It is a Flutter-based mobile application that leverages Firebase for backend functionalities.
 The app is created to celebrate and cherish the relationship with Anjali, incorporating various features that make it unique and meaningful.

 ## Tech Stack